Best 1150 Gaming Motherboard and Intel CPU Combo 2017

-Now that Skylake has been out a while I thought it'd be a good idea to look back and see just exactly what kind of CPU motherboard combos we can get for cheap.
-As I'm mostly interested in gaming I'll be looking for deals that not only compare well to Skylake, but will give you the same kind of performance for cheaper.
+Now that Kaby Lake and Skylake have been out a while I thought it'd be a good idea to look back and see just exactly what kind of CPU motherboard combos we can get for cheap.
+As gaming is our major focus, we'll look for deals that not only compare well to modern processors, but will give you the same kind of performance for cheaper.
+This should allow you to give an additional budget to your graphics card, which is kind of the whole point.

-Whether you're looking to upgrade your old PC, or simply build a new Haswell one, there's a lot to still like about the platform.
-The i5-4690k is still a beast at overclocking and more importantly 1150 motherboards are cheaper than ever.
-This, along with cheap DDR3 costs, should allow you to make a fantastic Haswell gaming rig on a budget and one that certainly won't make you miss Skylake.
+Whether you're looking to upgrade your old PC, get used parts for a good value, or simply build a new Haswell one, there's still a lot to like about the platform.
+The i5-4690k continues to be a beast at overclocking and more importantly 1150 motherboards are cheaper than ever.
+This, along with cheap DDR3 costs, should allow you to make a fantastic Haswell gaming rig on a budget with even better gaming performance than if you'd used a newer platform.

 Best Budget Haswell CPU/1150 Motherboard Combos